ONLYOFFICE/api.onlyoffice.com.2.0/site/pages/Docs/Plugin and Macros/Macros/Samples/index.md

 ## Generate word definitions

-In this example we are generating word definitions in our documents.
+In this example we are generating word definitions in our documents using API Ninjas' Dictionary API.

 [More](Generate%20word%20definitions/index.md);